 AdBlock Browser for iOS will come with a whitelist option for your favorite sites and acceptable ads will be turned on by default.
 Settings to disable tracking, social media buttons, and other website features are also available.

 AdBlock Plus touts a “intuitive tab functionality,” which is different from Safari’s accordion style.
 It offers smoother scrolling, smarter bookmarking, and improved keyboard functionality.
-AdBlock Plus also claims users will be able to hide “malvertising,” a trend that has tripled in the past year on mobile.

 In the announcement, AdBlock Plus thanked Apple for its help in bringing the app to iOS.
 Apple seems to be happy with other ad blocking services on iOS, despite previously banning these types of apps.